simple-registry/simple-registry/doc/how-to/upgrade.md

 required_claims = ["repository", "actor"]
 ```

-`jwks_uri` is optional; without it the registry discovers the endpoint from the issuer. `required_claims` preserves the repository/actor check the GitHub provider performed on every token — drop it only if you want tokens missing those claims to reach your access policy.
+`jwks_uri` is optional; without it the registry discovers the endpoint from the issuer. `required_claims` preserves the repository/actor check the GitHub provider performed on every token; drop it only if you want tokens missing those claims to reach your access policy.

 #### Migrate a Generic Provider